 Anxiety reduction - through the effects mentioned above relaxation is induced and so reduces anxiety levels.

-Invigorating - if massage is done with brisk movements such as what would be done before an event then this can produces an invigorating feeling.
+Invigorating - if massage is done with brisk movements like before an event, then this can produce an invigorating feeling.

 These are just some of the benefits of massage.
 If you have any questions about your health and well being and are wondering whether massage can help, please feel free to contact us for some no obligation advice/direction.